U.S. Stands with Crimean Tatars: Commemorating Stalin’s Genocide 1944, Countering Putin’s Aggression

 May 10, 2025

-WASHINGTON, D.C. – On May 18, 2025, the Victims of Communism Memorial in Washington, D.C. will host a solemn candlelight vigil commemorating the 81st anniversary of the Crimean Tatar Genocide – a crime that knows no statute of limitations.
+WASHINGTON, D.C. – On May 18, 2025, the Victims of Communism Memorial in Washington, D.C. will host a solemn candlelight vigil commemorating the 81st anniversary of Crimean Tatar Genocide – a crime that knows no statute of limitations.
 The memorial event will honor approximately 432,100 victims of the 1944 genocide and draw attention to Russia’s ongoing repressions against Crimean Tatars and ethnic Ukrainians in the illegally occupied Crimean peninsula.

-“Crimean Tatars, survivors of genocide who returned to their historical homeland, have consistently upheld Ukraine’s territorial integrity, casting decisive votes for Ukrainian Independence in the 1991 referendum.
+“Crimean Tatars, survivors of genocide who returned to their ancestral land, have consistently upheld Ukraine’s territorial integrity, casting decisive votes for Ukrainian Independence in the 1991 referendum.
 Their crucial support ensured Crimea remained within Ukraine, effectively countering Russian separatist movements on the peninsula.
 Today, they continue this unwavering commitment as defenders of Ukrainian sovereignty,” said Roxolana Wynar, Human Rights Advocate at the Crimean Tatar Foundation USA, Inc.

 President of Ukraine Volodymyr Zelenskyy and First Lady Olena Zelenska lay flowers at the Memorial to the Victims of the Genocide of the Crimean Tatar People in Kyiv